millette/fast-head/readme.md

 Default: `5000`

 ## Contribute
-Contributions are appreciated.
-Here are a few ideas to get you started:
+**Contributions are appreciated!** Here are a few ideas to get you started:

 * [add http2 support][1]
 * [add url.parse() support][2]